ConnectyCube/connectycube-flutter-samples/conf_call_sample/README.md

 - Select `Runner.xcworkspace` to run Xcode project;
 - Press 'Build' button to start project building.

-App will automatically run on selected iOS device or simulator.
+The app will automatically run on the selected iOS device or simulator.

 ### Run on macOS
-- Run command from the  Teminal `flutter run -d macos`;
+- Run command from the Terminal `flutter run -d macos`;
 ### Run on Windows
-- Run command from the  Teminal `flutter run -d windows`;
+- Run command from the Terminal `flutter run -d windows`;
+### Run on Linux
+- Run command from the Terminal `flutter run -d linux`;

 ## Can't build yourself?

 Got troubles with building Flutter code sample?
 Just create an issue at [Issues page](https://github.com/ConnectyCube/connectycube-flutter-samples/issues) - we will create the sample for you.
 For FREE!